Empowering Private Tutoring by Chaining Large Language Models: Overview of

 \subsection{Overview of Control Flow}

 Above all, all designs serve for the ultimate goal of better interaction with the users.
 The system reflects from time to time to update cognition on the overall progress, and in turn refines the interaction production with new insights.
 At the frontend, the user first inputs what to learn with desired difficulty level.
 Then the system automatically calls the course design tool to generate the initial course plan, and starts the conversation accordingly.
 Upon receiving a new round of user input, the meta agent decides which interaction tool to use and the tool executes the task correspondingly to generate a new response with queried information from memories.
-At the backend, the reflection tools are triggered by the meta agent or at a hard-coded interval to reflect on the status quo and update the learning profile and current objective.
-If any updates, the reaction tools will be triggered immediately to generate new quiz questions and update course plan.
+At the backend, the reflection tools are triggered to reflect on the status quo and update the learning profile and current objective, after which the reaction tools will be triggered immediately to generate new quiz questions and update the course plan.

-As shown in Figure~\ref{fig:overview}, the right side represents the interaction process that is closest to user interface, while the left side demonstrates the backend processes that are responsible for generating and updating memory modules.
+As shown in Figure~\ref{fig:overview}, the right side represents the interaction process that is presented on the user interface, while the left side demonstrates the backend processes that are responsible for generating and updating memory modules.
 Practically, throughout each dialogue session, the reflection and reaction processes run alternatively at the backend, where the output result is periodically utilized by the interaction process to produce the final response to the user in each round.
+Table~\ref{tab:tools} presents detailed usage of each tool in the three processes, including the input and output memory content, and the condition for tool execution.
 The learning proceeds until all objectives in the course plan have been completed.